 A guidebook.
 While the idea of a “best travel guide” is highly subjective, we can confidently say that if you’re looking for a great general guide, you can’t miss with the Lonely Planet guides.

 A travel pillow or an alternative.
 We’re still waiting on the ultimate travel pillow that doesn’t make its user look ridiculous.
-In the meantime, we recommend the Wings zip-front hoodie with built-in inflatable travel pillow and eyeshade, but only because we love zip-front hoodies.
+In the meantime, there's the Wings zip-front hoodie with built-in inflatable travel pillow and eyeshade.
 Or try the Travelrest – a simple, effective headrest.

 Comfy socks.
 When travel has you stressed out, nothing de-stresses you faster than slipping into a pair of really good socks.
 We’re partial to alpaca yarn for its warmth, durability, and just plain cushiness, and My Comfy Socks combine alpaca with a full terry lining for extra comfort.
 They’re not cheap, but your feet are so worth it.

 Super snacks.
 Given the deteriorating state of airline food, packing your own is definitely helpful and often healthier.
 But what to bring?
 We recommend a subscription to Love With Food.
 For as little as $7.99 a month, you get a variety of pre-packaged organic or all-natural snacks shipped to your door every month.

 Forget something?
 If it’s an item of clothing or an electronic device, treat yourself to something new at an airport shop.
 Staying at a hotel?
 Call the front desk.
 They will likely have an extra phone charger you can borrow, a complimentary toiletry kit, and more.
 If not, they may have a small gift shop or can point you to the nearest shop or drugstore where you can find what you need.

 Even the most prepared packers experience a travel mishap or two.
 Here are some common predicaments, and how to work your way out of them.

 What if airport security confiscates your prized possession?